yungyuc/ynote/nsd/schedule/23sp_nycu/schedule.rst

    the proof.

-If you can learn well without my help, you are capable of training yourself with the materials in the course without needing to take it.
+If you can learn well without my help, you are capable of training yourself with the materials without needing to take the course.
 If you do not understand what I meant, perhaps you still need my help.
 I will offer the course in every semester and you can take it next time.
-Alternately, join `sciwork <https://sciwork.dev>`__ and learn it with the broader community.
+Alternately, join `sciwork
+<https://sciwork.dev>`__ and learn it with the broader community.

 .. note::

-  Learning with the community provides an opportunity to learn in your own pace.
+  Learning with the community provides an opportunity to do it in your own pace.
-  Oftentimes it works better for coding than taking a course (including this course).
+  Oftentimes it works better for coding than taking the course.

 .. _nsd-23sp-email-convention: